 And perhaps by now you’ve seen a ton of online templates for prenuptial agreements.
 Of course that is the cheaper route.
 But you must think long-term about your security and stability.

 Just like you weighed every attribute of your betrothed when deciding on a life partner, all the decisions surrounding this union are equally significant (well….except the wedding cake).

 Since enforceability of a contract is always a concern, the DIY version of a prenup leaves the validity of the provisions questionable.
 Did each party understand the meaning of all the sections?
 Did each party accurately provide a list of assets?
 Did either party fail to include pertinent information?

 Whereas, if you each have a lawyer representing you, tasked with drafting the prenup, so much potential stress is alleviated.
 Courts are more likely to enforce prenuptial agreements when lawyers represent both potential spouses.
 Not because they like lawyers more – definitely not.
 But courts feel each party entered into the agreement with full knowledge of the parameters of the contract.

 And what if you want to modify or rescind a prenup?
 Again, having a lawyer in your corner will make that process exponentially easier.

 Despite the thriving nature of online DIY prenups, these agreements are complicated and granular legal documents.
 If they are not done right, they are not worth the paper they are printed on.

 You can’t predict the future but you can protect yourself with a prenuptial agreement that is soundly prepared.

 If you need a prenuptial agreement please call us for a consultation.
-Our experienced team of family law attorneys at Ashby Law can advise you on any legal issue surrounding marriage, divorce, custody, alimony, adoption or other family law issues you may have.
-Call Ashby Law at 509-572-3700.
+Our experienced team of family law attorneys at Pacific Northwest Family Law can advise you on any legal issue surrounding marriage, divorce, custody, alimony, adoption or other family law issues you may have.
+Call Pacific Northwest Family Law at 360-926-9112.